-Please be advised that following consideration of the issues raised in the above consultation and having regard to the scale and nature of the proposed development An Bord Pleanála has decided that the proposed development does not come within the scope of section 37A(2) of the Planning and Development Act, 2000, as amended.
+Please be advised that following consideration of the issues raised in the above consultation and having regard to the scale and nature of the proposed development, An Bord Pleanála has decided that the proposed development would come within the scope of the Seventh Schedule of the Planning and Development Act 2000, as amended, but considered that the development would not satisfy the requirements of section 37A(2) of the Act.
 Accordingly any application for planning consent should be made to the local authority in accordance with the provisions of section 34 of the Planning and Development Act, 2000, as amended.

-Enclosed for your information is a copy of the documentation submitted to the Board from the prospective applicant.
+Enclosed for your information is a copy of the documentation submitted to the Board from the prospective applicant including a copy of the written record of the pre-application consultation meeting between An Bord Pleanála and the prospective applicant.

-The attachment contains information in relation to challenges to the validity of a decision of An Bord Pleanála under the provisions of the Planning and Development Act, 2000, as amended.
+Information is set out overleaf in relation to challenges to the validity of a decision of An Bord Pleanála under the provisions of the Planning and Development Act, 2000, as amended.

 If you have any queries in relation to the matter please contact the undersigned officer of the Board.

 Please quote the above mentioned An Bord Pleanála reference number in any correspondence or telephone contact with the Board.